 Pro Tip: If your travels take you to Salt Lake City in the fall, here’s why it’s one of the best United States cities to visit in October.

-Although the 20 years have flown by faster than Apolo Ohno on ice skates, the last Winter Olympics held in the U.S. took place in Salt Lake City in 2002.
+Although the years have flown by faster than Apolo Ohno on ice skates, the last Winter Olympics held in the U.S. took place in Salt Lake City in 2002.
 With events like hockey, figure skating, and bobsledding, it may be hard to imagine how the event would factor into a summer trip to Salt Lake City.
-But Olympic Park is full of thrilling fun, even without snow.
+But Olympic Park, located in nearby Park City, is full of thrilling fun, even without snow.
 For the ride of a lifetime, tear down the track behind a bobsled pilot once the blades have been replaced with wheels.
 When your heart rate returns to normal, board a shuttle bus to see one of the world’s highest Nordic ski jumps as well as one of the fastest sliding tracks in the world.

 Pro Tip: Looking for more to see and do in Salt Lake City?
 Check out this article.

-Tour Temple Square
+2. Temple Square

 When you visit Salt Lake City during ski season, you’ll find Temple Square filled with festive lights and illuminated paper lanterns from Thanksgiving until the new year begins.
 But in the summer, this quiet, 35-acre refuge in the heart of Utah’s capital city is filled with shady trees, calming fountains, and colorful flowers.
 Whether you explore Temple Square on a guided or self-guided tour, there is no charge to visit Utah’s number-one attraction.